IACR/conference-template/README.md

 ## Travel information

+Travel information resides in `travel.php` but there is an additional page for visas if you need one.

 The `travel.php` page incorporates a map that is centered at the latitude, longitude contained in [`json/metadata.json`](json/metadata.json).
-There is a piece of javascript in `travel.php` that places pins on the map at the appropriately places, and you should update that to provide information about airport, train station, hotels, or locations of outings in order to help people plan their trip.
+It was assumed that your latitude,longitude is the location of the venue, so please check that.
+There is a piece of javascript in `travel.php` that places pins on the map at the appropriate places, and you should update that to provide information about airport, train station, hotels, or locations of outings in order to help people plan their trip.
 There is a tool at [https://iacr.org/tools/geocode/](https://iacr.org/tools/geocode/) that will assist you in locating the latitude,longitude of points on the map.
-Travel information resides in `travel.php` but there is an additional page for visas if you need one.

 ___